 Tivoli Henry Kloss Model Two Radio and Tivoli Model CD Player

 Our AssessmentThis older in-depth review of the Tivoli Audio Model Two Radio and Model CD Player even includes the historical background of the Tivoli Audio Co.
 The Model Two and Model CD are rated against each other, with the former winning Phil Gold's "firm recommendation."
 He says the Model CD "seems like an afterthought."

 by Bill Howard

 Our AssessmentThis short and older write-up compares the Bose Wave Music System to its predecessor, the Bose Wave Radio/CD.
 High points include improved sound with an additional half-octave in the lower registers, remote control and MP3 compatibility.
-Although Bill Howard dislikes the elimination of the Radio/CD's convenient nap timer, he gives the new model 4 stars out of 5.
+Although reviewer Bill Howard dislikes the elimination of the Radio/CD's convenient nap timer, he gives the new model 4 stars out of 5.